BryanSchuetz/dai/careers/why-dai.md

 careers: true
 feature-title: Creating a better future for all.
 feature-text: At the vanguard of international development, DAI combines visionary thinking, technical expertise and superior project management to help make the world a better place.
+hero-package: why-dai
 ---
 <section class="split-three">
 <div class="container ">
 <div class="row">
   <h1 class="title line"> Mission </h1>
   <div class="content">
   <p>DAI’s mission is to make a lasting difference in the world by helping people improve their lives.
-We envision a world in which communities and societies become more prosperous and fair, better governed, safer, healthier, and environmentally sustainable.</p>
+We envision a world in which communities and societies become more prosperous and fair, better governed, safer, healthier, and environmentally sustainable. </p>
 </div>